August 16, 2018

 “Anxiety can be debilitating,” Dr. Johnson said.
 “Increased levels of anxiety can result in academic underachievement, depression, substance abuse, and suicidal thoughts and behaviors.”

-There are Norton Children’s Medical Associates practices throughout Louisville and Southern Indiana.
+There are Norton Children’s Medical Group practices throughout Louisville and Southern Indiana.

 If your child is suffering from anxiety about the new school year, here are some steps to help lessen it: